harbirds/acas/docs/cas-server-documentation/integration/Delegate-Authentication-Provider-Registration.md

 OAuth client for the Twitter provider, which will be done automatically for you once provider settings are taught to CAS.

-Notice that for each provider, the CAS server is considered as a client and therefore should be declared as an client at the external identity provider.
+Notice that for each provider, the CAS server is considered as a client and therefore should be declared as a client at the external identity provider.
 After the declaration, a key and a secret may be given by the provider which has to be defined in the CAS configuration as well.

 ## Actuator Endpoints